wasianp0wer/angularpls/README.md

 - ESLint
 - NPM

-## Running this project
+## Installing this extension.

-For now, I'm not putting this on the extension store bc right now it is not good enough.
-To run it for now, open it in VScode, run NPM install, and then press F5 to start a VSCode window with this extension running.
-Pls let me know if you find any bugs! - Maddie
+The project will be on the extension store soon™️.
+In the meantime, you can install it by following these steps:

+1. Run `npm install` to ensure you have all dependencies
+2. Run `vsce package` to build the package.
+3. Run `code --install-extension angularpls-{version}.vsix` to install the extension.

 ## Extension Settings